Is ultrafast broadband ultra-worth it?

-- BT - Sells an ultrafast 'G.fast' package with speeds of up to 330Mb.
+- BT - Sells an ultrafast 'G.fast' package with average speeds of 300Mb.
 Not only is it fast, it also has a 100Mb speed guarantee, which means BT will pay you if your speed drops below that threshold.

 Is ultrafast broadband available in my area?